tintty1/timingstack/README.md

 ## Nested Timers

-This is where TimeStack shines:
+This is where TimingStack shines:

 ```python
 @Timer.measure